birdup000/Stayontaskyoudude/README.md

 A simple task reminder application that prompts the user to stay on task after a specified amount of time.
 This program can be a useful tool for individuals with ADHD (Attention Deficit Hyperactivity Disorder) or anyone who has difficulty staying focused and on task.
 It helps users to stay on track and complete their tasks efficiently.

 ## Features
-- Input the duration of the task in minutes using a Spinbox widget
+- Input the duration of the task in minutes and seconds using Spinbox widgets
+- Option to enable or disable dark mode
 - Start the task by clicking the "Start Task" button
 - Displays a message "Working on task..." and starts a countdown for the specified duration of the task
 - Once the countdown is complete, the program displays an alert window with a reminder message "Don't forget to stay on task!
 Close this window to close the picture."